huiyegit/MatchXML/README.md

 # MatchXML
-This is the official repo of the paper [Rethinking Text-label Matching in Extreme Multi-label Text Classification](???)
+This is the official repo of the paper [MatchXML: An Efficient Text-label Matching Framework for Extreme Multi-label Text Classification](???)

 ## Install the environment